Sa-YoorHeadley/Clockwork/client/Client README.md

 - \* **Select Database** - used to change database.
 - **Lists** - used to show the Candidates, Contacts and Applications
 - \* **Parse Candidates** - used to get a list of new applications from candidates.
-- **New Location** - brings up a modal that can be used to create a new location for new positions to be linked to.
+- **New Position** - brings up a modal that can be used to create a new position for new positions to be linked to.
-- **New Position** - brings up a modal that can be used to create a new open position for candidates to apply to.
+- **New Opening** - brings up a modal that can be used to create a new open opening for candidates to apply to.
 <div align="center">
   <img src="https://github.com/Sa-YoorHeadley/clockwork/blob/main/assets/homepage/Preview-Homepage-Navbar.PNG?raw=true" alt="screenshot" />
 </div>